-All applications to the TLEF are reviewed by the UBC TLEF Adjudication Committee, which reviews and ranks each proposal and recommends appropriate funding to those approved.
-In 2014, TLEF applications were divided into Large Project and Small Project pools.
+All applications to the TLEF are reviewed first by Faculty TLEF committees and then by the UBC TLEF Adjudication Committee, which reviews and ranks each proposal and recommends appropriate funding to approved proposals.

-To ensure that Large TLEF Projects contribute to the strategic goals of a Faculty (or the Vice-President, Students), and that there is an opportunity for coordination across proponents where useful, Large TLEF Project proposals go through a two-stage approval process, with an initial review and prioritization of letters of intent (LOIs) by the Faculty Deans (or Vice-President, Students) and a subset of the TLEF Adjudication Committee.
-Based upon these rankings, the Provost invites applications for funding, which will be reviewed by Faculty TLEF committees and the UBC TLEF Adjudication Committee in the fall.
+Large TLEF Transformation projects go through a two-stage approval process, with an initial review and prioritization of letters of intent (LOIs) by the Faculty Deans and a subset of the TLEF Adjudication Committee.
+Based upon these rankings, the Provost invites applications for funding, which are reviewed by Faculty TLEF committees and the UBC TLEF Adjudication Committee in the fall.

-Small TLEF Project proposals are first reviewed by internal Faculty TLEF committees before being reviewed by the UBC TLEF Adjudication Committee.
+Small TLEF Innovation projects go through a one-stage approval process, with the submission of a proposal that is reviewed by Faculty TLEF committees and then by the UBC TLEF Adjudication Committee.

-View the members of the 2017 Adjudication Committee.
+View the members of the TLEF Adjudication Committee.